devZiyad/UniPoolBackend/API_DOCUMENTATION.md

 - All rides, bookings, payments, ratings, notifications
 - All locations, vehicles, GPS tracking data

+**Note:** This only deletes data.
+The database schema remains unchanged.
+Use `/api/admin/database/regenerate` to drop and recreate the schema.

 **Response:** `200 OK` (empty body)

 **cURL Example:**